 The above categories of cases are exempted from the timing-and-sequence-of-discovery provisions of Rule 26(d), and the meeting of parties described in Rule 26(f).
 Category (1), (2), (3), and (4) cases require no pretrial management and are ready for adjudication on the pleadings of the parties, unless the court orders otherwise.
-Category (5) cases (government collections and forfeitures) shall be governed by a 90-day period of discovery from the filing of answer or other response, with dispositive motions due in accordance with Local Rule 206.
+Category (5) cases (government collections and forfeitures) shall be governed by a 90-day period of discovery from the filing of answer or other response, with dispositive motions due in accordance with LR56.1.
 Category (6) cases (brought by pro se plaintiffs) shall be governed by a scheduling order entered by the court after an initial pretrial conference, unless the Court determines, in its discretion, that no conference is necessary.

-(b) Meeting of the parties.
+- (b) Meeting of the Parties.
 Within the time set by Fed.R.Civ.P.
 Rule 16(b), the clerk shall schedule an initial pretrial conference and give at least thirty (30) days notice thereof.
 The parties must hold their Fed.R.Civ.P.
 26(f) meeting at least 14 days before the scheduled initial pretrial conference and submit to the court their report within 10 days thereafter.
-The parties may not stipulate out of the Rule 26(f)

-meeting but must meet to discuss a proposed discovery plan.
-The parties are not required to make the initial disclosures identified in Fed.R.Civ.P.
-26(a)(1), as the court elects to be exempt from the provisions of Rule 26(a)(1).
-At the Rule 26(f) meeting, the parties shall discuss:

-- (1) All matters identified in Rules 16(b) and (c) and 26(f), - (2) The possibility of settlement, - (3) The proper management track for the case under Local Rule 204, - (4) The timing of any mediated settlement conference under Local Rules 205 and 602, and the identity of any agreed-upon mediator, - (5) The nature of the documents and information believed necessary for the case, - (6) Issues of burden and relevance and the discoverability of different types of documents, - (7) A preliminary schedule for depositions, to be updated at reasonable intervals upon communication between the parties, and - (8) The decision of each party whether or not to consent to the trial jurisdiction of a magistrate judge.
+The parties may not stipulate out of the Rule 26(f) meeting but must meet to discuss a proposed discovery plan.
+At the Rule 26(f) meeting, the parties shall discuss: - (1) All matters identified in Rules 16(b) and (c) and 26(f), - (2) The possibility of settlement, - (3) The proper management track for the case under LR26.1. - (4) The timing of any mediated settlement conference under LR16.4 and LR83.9a-g, and the identity of any agreed-upon mediator, - (5) The nature of the documents and information believed necessary for the case, - (6) Issues of burden and relevance and the discoverability of different types of documents, - (7) A preliminary schedule for depositions, to be updated at reasonable intervals upon communication between the parties, and - (8) The decision of each party whether or not to consent to the trial jurisdiction of a magistrate judge.